-Explains only situational circumstances, or no circumstances.
+Explains only . situational circumstances, or no circumstances.
 Judgement stems from ethical standards.

-5 Do you think it's ever okay to withhold information from your supervisor?
+Do you think it's ever okay to withhold information from your supervisor?
 How would you judge whether doing so is okay or not?

-they are not
+Answer shows that they are not concerned about ethics or organizational values/rules.

-organizational

-values/rules.